Engineering complete delocalization of single particle states in a class of one dimensional aperiodic lattices: a quantum dynamical study: Quantum dynamics in dot-stub and diamond-stub Fibonacci sequences

 \subsection{Mean Square Displacement}

 The mean square displacement (MSD) measures the spreading of the wave packet with time, which was initially at a particular site $m$ (say) at $t = 0$.
-It is defined as~\cite{katsanos},
+It is defined as~\cite{katsanos,sougata1},

 The behaviour of $\sigma^{2}(t)$ displays an asymptotic dependence on time in the long time limit, and is described by a power law~\cite{katsanos} form $\sigma^{2}(t) \sim t^{\mu}$.
-Depending upon the numerical values of this exponent $\mu$, the dynamics of quantum wave packets can be classified as representing localization for $\mu < 1$, whereas $\mu = 1$, $2 > \mu > 1 $, and $\mu = 2$ indicate ordinary diffusion, super diffusion, and ballistic motion respectively~\cite{katsanos}.
+Depending upon the numerical values of this exponent $\mu$, the dynamics of quantum wave packets can be classified as sub-diffusive for $0 < \mu < 1$, localized, for $\mu=0$~\cite{siegle,vollmer,bodrova}, whereas $\mu = 1$, $2 > \mu > 1 $, and $\mu = 2$ indicate ordinary diffusion, super diffusion, and ballistic motion respectively~\cite{katsanos}.

 To see how the MSD varies in our chosen lattices when the resonance or off-resonance conditions are imposed, we worked with the original lattices shown in Fig~\ref{fig}(a) and (b) with the total number of sites $N =290$ and $N = 468$ respectively.
 At time $ t = 0$, the wave packet is released at some atomic site (say $m$).
 By calculating the MSD we can estimate its spreading in both resonance and off-resonance conditions if the system is allowed to evolve with time.
 At $t = 0$, we released the wave packet around the middle section, at $m = 141$ and $m=234$ for the `dimer-stub' and the `diamond-stub' lattices respectively.
 The MSD was calculated as a function of time using Eqs.~\eqref{msd}, and by directly diagonalizing the corresponding Hamiltonian matrix.